sjtusr/starter-academic1/content/publication/2019-PCI37-CH4PdO/index.md

 ---
-title: "Hetero-/homogeneous combustion of fuel-lean CH4/O2/N2 mixtures over PdO at elevated pressures (Proceedings of the Combustion Institute vol. 37)"
+title: "Hetero-/homogeneous combustion of fuel-lean CH4/O2/N2 mixtures over PdO at elevated pressures"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here